EmaSuriano/workshop-ollama/slides.md

 # **OpenAI** Agents SDK

-El SDK de Agentes de **OpenAI** es un framework ligero pero potente para construir flujos de trabajo multi-agente con LLMs que ofrece un enfoque estructurado para crear, gestionar e implementar agentes de IA.
+The **OpenAI** Agents SDK is a lightweight but powerful framework for building multi-agent workflows with LLMs that offers a structured approach to creating, managing, and implementing AI agents.

 <v-clicks>

-- **Agents**: LLMs configurados con instructions, tools, guardrails, y handoffs
+- **Agents**: LLMs configured with instructions, tools, guardrails, and handoffs
-- **Guardrails**: Verificaciones de seguridad configurables para validación de input/output
+- **Guardrails**: Configurable safety checks for input/output validation
-- **Handoffs**: Llamadas especializadas de tools para transferir el control entre agents
+- **Handoffs**: Specialized tool calls to transfer control between agents
-- **Compatibilidad**: Funciona con cualquier proveedor de modelos que soporte la API de Chat Completions de OpenAI
+- **Compatibility**: Works with any model provider that supports OpenAI's Chat Completions API
-- **Implementación Sencilla**: Fácil de configurar y comenzar con código mínimo
+- **Simple Implementation**: Easy to set up and get started with minimal code
-- **Patrones de Agents Flexibles**: Soporta flujos deterministas, bucles iterativos y más
+- **Flexible Agent Patterns**: Supports deterministic flows, iterative loops, and more
-- **Depuración Integrada**: Sistema de tracing completo con integraciones externas
+- **Integrated Debugging**: Complete tracing system with external integrations

 </v-clicks>